brayanio/gamer-engine/readme.md

-# gmr

-## Ecosystem
+# Ecosystem

 > gmr uses a simple ecosystem of data types to quickly create powerful scenes.

 The gmr ecosystem includes:

 * gmr
+  * A function that takes a HTMLElement (div) and returns a gmrInstance.
+You can use the gmrInstance to create scenes, sprites, behaviors, or ui for your canvas.
 * scene
+  * Holds all sprites and initialization code for one "page" of the game (home scene, play scene, credits scene, ...etc).
 * sprite
+  * An object within the scene.
+They contain important information like positioning.
+Usually sprites contain images / animations.
 * behavior
+  * Adds functionality to a sprite (movement behavior, healthbar behavior, projectile behavior, ...etc).
 * ui

-### gmr

-gmr takes a div and returns a gmrInstance.
-You can use the gmrInstance to create scenes, sprites, behaviors, or ui for your canvas.

-### scene

-A scene holds all sprites and initialization code for one "page" of the game (home scene, play scene, credits scene, ...etc).

-### sprite

-A sprite is an object within the scene.
-They contain important information like positioning.
-Usually sprites contain images / animations.

-### behavior

-Adds functionality to a sprite (movement behavior, healthbar behavior, projectile behavior, ...etc).

-### ui

-Creates HTML that sits above your canvas.
+  * Creates HTML that sits above your canvas.

 ## Flow